-Maya course for beginners, teaching the skills you need to realise your creative ideas including 3D modelling, animation, simulation and rendering.
+Maya training for beginners, teaching the 3D modelling, animation, simulation and rendering skills you need to realise your creative ideas.

-Autodesk Maya is used to generate 3D assets for use in film, television, game development and architecture.
+Autodesk Maya is used to generate 3D assets for use in architecture, film, television and game development.
 It provides a comprehensive toolset that includes motion graphics, virtual reality and character creation.

 Our Maya Essentials course teaches key techniques including:

 - Applying materials.

 The course includes a session looking at the most popular renderers used with Maya, including Arnold, V-Ray and mental ray, to help you ascertain the one that best meets your needs.

 Maya Essentials training is arranged on-request, i.e. one-to-one training or a ‘closed course’ for your group.
 Your training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing.

 Our centres are open for in-class training, with full safety measures implemented.
 Where numbers allow, you’ll sit at a desk without anyone sitting next to you.

 All courses are available in our popular live online format.